UU-Human-Evolution/1MB438/Lab_6.md

 `perl x6_fix_names.pl <tree tile> <name_table>`

-* There can be more than one tree.
+**There can be more than one tree**.
 Next, put each tree in one file and look at them using *FigTree*. **Reroot the trees** with your outgroup species.
 Save them as pdf files.
 Save the trees as well as your PAUP* logfiles.
 In order to run *FigTree*: